FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

 y = df['price'].to_numpy()
 X = df.drop(columns='price').to_numpy()
 ```
-As ML method, let's just choose a [Random Forest] as for me it's like the [Volkswagen Passat Variant] under all ML algorithms.
+As ML method, let's just choose a [Random Forest] as for me it's like the [Volkswagen Passat Variant] among all ML algorithms.
 Although you will not win any competition with it, in most use-cases it will do a pretty decent job without much hassle.
 In a real world scenario, one would rather select and fine-tune some [Gradient Boosted Decision Tree] like [XGBoost],
 [LightGBM] or maybe even better [CatBoost] since categories (e.g. `vehicleType` and `model`) surely play an important